Having a baby is one of the most exciting things to happen. It can also be very overwhelming.

 Lots to love about registering at Buy Buy Baby.
 The only downside I can see is the lack of store locations available in the U.S. compared to Walmart or Target, however if most of your friends and family members live in a city with Buy Buy Baby locations, this won’t be an issue.

 If you’ve never perused the Pottery Barn Kids website, now is the perfect time.
-Although the items there tend to be at a higher price point, the products they sell are beyond cute.
+Although the items there tend to be at a higher price point, the products they sell are beyond cute and made well.

 Pottery Barn has a limited number of stores in the U.S. and around the world, but they do have an e-commerce store as well that can be used to create your baby registry, or you can stop in at a store location, or call their customer service line to register for your baby as well.